 This is dependent on the number of pages, whether it’s either black & white or color and which type of distribution type you are using.

-This is a separate site to CreateSpace but with the chance of expanding your readership it is one which is well worth doing.
+This is a separate site to CreateSpace but with the chance of expanding your readership, it is one that is well worth doing.

-However, from looking around and reading about CreateSpace there is nothing to suggest to me that this is a scam.
+However, from looking around and reading about CreateSpace there is nothing at all to suggest to me that this is a scam.

 Yes, there is a lot of information provided and you should most definitely read everything before making a decision on which route to take, but I have only covered the basics of what you can do with your book because there are so many options available to you.

 Lastly, would I use Createspace?